FacultadDeIngenieria/exercism-prog2-track/exercises/practice/tp-8-shapes/.docs/instructions.md

   - Calculate the total length of all perimeters from a list of shapes
   - Calculate the max length of all perimeters from a list of shapes
   - Calculate the min length of all perimeters from a list of shapes

+_hint: square is a special case of rectangle, so it can have rectangle as a superclass._